 Wrinkles might be the most overwhelming visual effect of skin ageing, but dryness is at the root cause of most issues.
 “Skin metabolism decreases as a whole.
-The skins’ barrier function becomes less efficient and this results in trans-epidermal water loss, meaning more water is lost from the skin.
+The skins’ barrier function becomes less efficient, and this results in trans-epidermal water loss, meaning more water is lost from the skin.
 There is also an overall reduction in sebum and lipid production,” explains Mahto.

 It is, therefore, more important than ever to adopt restoring moisturising creams and serums.
-Because the skin’s natural sebum production decreases, chances of sebum-induced breakouts also dramatically reduce.
+Because the skin’s natural sebum production decreases, the chances of sebum-induced breakouts also dramatically reduce.
 “Skin needs more moisture to improve surface barrier protection from hydration loss.
 Ceramides, peptides, hyaluronic acid and glycerine are all ingredients that will help,” says Maryam Zamani, facial aesthetics and oculoplastic surgeon at Cadogan Clinic.

 2. Retinol Will Make All the Difference

-We’ve said it once, and we’ll say it again: Retinol is one of the only proven ingredients in skincare to actual help diminish the appearance of fine lines.
+We’ve said it once, and we’ll say it again: Retinol is one of the only proven ingredients in skincare to actually help diminish the appearance of fine lines.
 “Retinol will help to restore the skin’s appearance and speed up cell turnover.
 Using it will help to improve tone and increase collagen production (something that diminishes as we get older, contributing to wrinkle formation,” says Zamani.

-If you have already been using retinol consistently, it’s important to keep up application.
+If you have already been using retinol consistently, it’s important to keep up your application.
 However, if you are yet to dabble in retinol products, Zamani advises that now is a great time to start, but be sure to do so slowly.
 “If you are unfamiliar with using retinol-based products, start with a lower concentration so the skin can get accustomed to it.
 Then slowly increase the frequency and percentage,” she says.

-While for our entire lives we have been told by experts that exfoliation is key to achieving a youthful, glowing complexion, as we enter our fifties, it could be time to lay off.
+While for our entire lives we have been told by experts that exfoliation is key to achieving a youthful, glowing complexion, as we enter our 50s, it could be time to lay off.
 “Oestrogen has a protective role in wound healing and reduced levels of this after menopause means that the skin takes longer to heal from injury,” explains Mahto.
 So what does this mean for our exfoliating routine?
-Essentially, when we exfoliate, we create micro-tears in the skin, which in turn kickstarts the skin’s healing process.
+Essentially, when we exfoliate, we create micro-tears in the skin, which in turn kick-starts the skin’s healing process.
 However, as skin becomes drier and is less able to repair itself, exfoliating becomes less effective.
-“Many people find that their skin becomes dry with age which means it tolerates certain exfoliants, like salicylic acid, less well.
+“Many people find that their skin becomes dry with age, which means it tolerates certain exfoliants, like salicylic acid, less well.
 It may be helpful to avoid this,” says Mahto.